-For the preparation of the Draft Communiqué for the next Ministerial Conference 2020 in Italy, a Drafting Committee composed by the Co-chairs chairing in the first semester of 2020 (Croatia, Ukraine), the two outgoing Co-chairs of that period (Finland, Turkey), the former Co-chairs (Romania, North Macedonia), the Vice-chair (Italy), the BFUG Secretariat, and one representative of the Consultative Members agreed amongst them, will be set up.
+For the preparation of the Draft Communiqué for the next Ministerial Conference 2020 in Italy, a Drafting Committee composed by the Co-chairs chairing in the first semester of 2020 (Croatia, Ukraine), the two outgoing Co-chairs of that period (Finland, Turkey), the former Co-chairs (Romania, "the former Yugoslav Republic of Macedonia"), the Vice-chair (Italy) and the BFUG

+Secretariat will be set up.
 The Drafting Committee will be operational from spring 2019, and will be supported by the Secretariat.

 During the governing period 2018-2020, the host for the next Ministerial Conference will be selected.
 The procedure for the Selection of the next Ministerial Conference host can be found in Annex 8.
 Each member country of the EHEA can apply to host the Ministerial Conference and is expected to provide the necessary logistical and financial support to ensure the successful organisation of such an event.